chonesial/r/Kibana-Index-Lifecycle-Management.md

 ### 2- Warm Phase
 ### 3- Cold Phase
 ### 4- Delete Phase

+# Hot Phase

+  Hot phase in Index Lifecycle Management refers to the initial active phase of an index and Kibana can be used to configure and manage the ILM policies that govern this phase.
+Any index new or old when it's actively being written to and queried frequently automatically enters into the Hot Phase. we can set rules as how much size or duration an index can hold inside hot phase before it is sent to another phase .

+# Warm Phase

+  During the warm phase, the index transitions from being actively written(initially hot phase) to a phase where it is less frequently accessed but still needs to be readily available for search operations.

+# Cold Phase

+  Cold phase is a phase that comes after the "warm phase" in the lifecycle of an index phase where index is rarely accessed but still needs to be stored for long-term retention or compliance purposes

+# Delete Phase

 step-5 We can specify conditions and actions for each stage,